 2. Same field, same geography

-You also want to make sure the recruiters you stay in touch with are specialized on your sector/industry and cover the same area that you are interested in.
+You also want to make sure the recruiters you stay in touch with are specialised on your sector/industry and cover the same area that you are interested in.
 There is little sense in having regular contact with generalist recruiters as they won’t be able to fill you in on industry gossip and they are not likely to have the relevant opportunities for you.

 3. Give and get the inside news